Porto, Portugal old town skyline on the Douro River with rabelo boats.

 Man's hand serving an orange drink with crushed ice and mint

-Although Lisbon is considered more of a party city with a lot more nightlife, Porto has a vibrant scene too, with plenty of party options.
+Although Lisbon definitely has a lot more nightlife, Porto has a vibrant enough scene too, especially in the area close to Porto University.

 Enjoy a night tuk-tuk tour.